 With the Monument to Minin and Pozharsky, we’re right back on the southern end of the square.
 This monument is located right in front of St. basil’s Cathedral and depicts two Russian national heroes named Kuzma Minin and Prince Dmitri Poszharsky.

-These two men lead the voluntary army who fought back against the Polish-Lithuanian troops who occupied the city and eventually liberated Moscow in 1612.
+These two men lead the voluntary army that fought back against the Polish-Lithuanian troops who occupied the city and eventually liberated Moscow in 1612.
 This monument was erected over 2 centuries later in 1818, shortly after Napoleon had been defeated and chased out of Russia in 1812.